The CLEAR Coaching Model

 Coaching is facilitating discovery with someone to explore and identify his/her own performance, behavior, or situation.

 You can be a manager without being a coach.
 You can provide direction, measure results, and make decisions without making the extra effort to observe, guide, and develop the people who report to you.
 But that’s not enough to get the results you need in today’s competitive, fast-moving business world.
 The organization wants employees committed and contributing, not just complying.
 The CLEAR model provides effective coaching techniques to nudge you toward this goal.

 The CLEAR Model

-The CLEAR model was created by Peter Hawkins in the early 1980s and has since been used extensively to train and supervise coaches.
+The CLEAR model was created by Peter Hawkins in the early 1980s and has since been used extensively to train and supervise leaders with effective coaching techniques.
 It provides five clear stages to the process of coaching, and allows for focused, appropriate interventions.
 The five stages are: